- What is Forest School?

 - Do Forest Schools work?

-In this Gostudet expert guide we’ll tell you everything you need to know about Forest Schools, right from the concept of this educational model to what your child will learn.
-If you are skeptical as to whether or not a Forest School is right for your child, read on to discover the benefits.
+In this Gostudent expert guide, we’ll tell you everything you need to know about Forest Schools, from the concept of this educational model to what your child will learn.
+If you are sceptical as to whether or not a Forest School is right for your child, read on to discover the benefits.